 Pledges of hundreds of millions of euros are rolling in from wealthy French and international donors to pay for the planned reconstruction of the Notre Dame Cathedral damaged in Monday's dramatic fire.

 The promised donations were announced Tuesday as fire investigators continue to assess the damage to the architectural landmark built over 850 years ago.

-President Emmanuel Macron, in a televised speech Tuesday night, said the cathedral could be reconstructed in five years.
+French President Emmanuel Macron, in a televised speech Tuesday night, said the cathedral could be reconstructed in five years.

 The donors include billionaire Francois-Henri Pinault, owner of the luxury group Kering, who pledged 100 million euros.
 His rival, billionaire businessman and owner of LVMH luxury goods group Bernard Arnault, said his family and company will donate 200 million euros.

 The Bettencourt Meyers family, owners of the French cosmetic company L'Oréal, said they and the Bettencourt Schueller Foundation will donate 200 million euros.

 The French oil company Total is pledging 100 million euros.

 Almost a dozen other French companies and banks are pledging tens of millions of euros more and technical expertise to aid the reconstruction, according to Reuters.